UPDATED: Aug 6, 2020

 In general, premiums become cheaper as the insurance company’s odds of paying a claim go down.
 In other words, young healthy people who are unlikely to pass away during the policy’s term will pay substantially less for insurance than elderly people or those with chronic illnesses.

 Of course, it is often possible to obtain term life insurance even if you are not young or healthy, but you may need to make sacrifices.
 You might need to choose a policy that offers benefits from only certain causes of death, or you may need to choose a shorter term or lower death benefit than you might otherwise have wanted.
-The only way to know for sure which options are available to you is to start getting quotes and comparison shopping between multiple insurers.
+The only way to know for sure which options are available to you is to start getting term life insurance quotes and comparison shopping between multiple insurers.

 How Much Coverage Should I Get?